 By all parties with an interest in inland fishing in South Africa including fishers, suppliers, processors, marketers, consultants, tertiary and research institutions, environmental custodians, consumers, the general public and government departments and agencies.

 To guide the stocking of fish from hatcheries into public water bodies for fishery purposes.
-(The stocking of fish into public waters for aquaculture grow out is provided for in terms of the National Aquaculture Policy Strategic Framework and Aquaculture Bill).

 B 4 Policy Principles